 - (a) Pregnancy shall not constitute cause for dismissal. - (b) Medical complications of pregnancy, including complications during an unpaid leave of absence for maternity reasons preceding the period stated by the Employment Insurance Act, shall be covered by sick leave credits providing the employee is not in receipt of maternity benefits under the Employment Insurance Act or any wage loss replacement plan. - (c) The period of maternity leave shall commence six (6) weeks prior to the expected date of birth.
-The commencement of leave may be deferred for any period approved in writing by a duly qualified medical practitioner. - (d) An employee shall notify the Employer in writing of the expected date of birth.
-Such notice will be given at least ten (10) weeks prior to the expected date of birth. - (e) If an employee is unable or incapable of performing her duties prior to the commencement of the maternity leave of absence without pay, the employee may be required to take unpaid leave of absence. - (f) The Employer may require the employee to provide a doctor's certificate indicating the employee's general condition during pregnancy along with the expected date of confinement. - (g) An employee is entitled to maternity leave up to seventeen (17) weeks without pay (see also Article 35.03).
+The commencement of leave may be deferred for any period approved in writing by a duly qualified medical practitioner, midwife or nurse practitioner. - (d) An employee shall notify the Employer in writing of the expected date of birth.
+Such notice will be given at least ten (10) weeks prior to the expected date of birth. - (e) If an employee is unable or incapable of performing her duties prior to the commencement of the maternity leave of absence without pay, the employee may be required to take unpaid leave of absence. - (f) The Employer may require the employee to provide a certificate from a doctor, midwife or nurse practitioner indicating the employee's general condition during pregnancy along with the expected date of birth. - (g) An employee is entitled to maternity leave up to seventeen (17) weeks without pay (see also Article 35.03).